noahvarghese/capstone-server/README.md

 They may be moved into their own repo at the end of this to showcase all parts of this project.

+## Notes

+For breaking down the routes
+Routes are the structure of the resources.
+Controllers have a function signature to fit in as the route callback, it should take all arguments out of the request to pass directly to the handler, may have multiple handlers to complete the request.
+Handlers accept strictly the arguments to get the job done and may throw an error or return the value expected

+-   server
+    -   middleware: need a route config file to map which middleware should be called when
+    -   routes: call controllers
+    -   controllers: call handlers
+    -   handlers: use database/typeorm to interface with the models
+    -   models: provides ways to modify/adjust certain fields

 ## API Documentation

+See ./api_spec.json using [!https://editor.swagger.io](Swagger Editor)

 <table>
     <thead>